 This is another odd request: Why would your clothing matter?
 But wearing loose-fitting clothing is a smart idea following your procedure so your clothing is less likely to bump or irritate your incisions.
 It also will come off more easily when you get home.
 In fact, we even recommend slip-on shoes just to make redressing after your procedure that much easier.

 If you are trying to get a whole new look, it may seem counterproductive to not try and lose a few pounds before your surgery, but believe it or not, you are better off waiting on the weight loss until after you’ve healed.
 That’s because following surgery, you will need your strength.
-The pre-operative period is not the time to be restricting calories and weakening your body.
+The pre-operative period is not the time to be restricting calories and weaken your body.
 A stronger, healthier you will heal faster and with better results.

 Don’t Take Aspirin